Huma median real estate price is $78,596, which is less expensive than 91.9% of Arkansas neighborhoods and 96.8% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Huma.
 The current real estate vacancy rate here is 38.1%.
 This is higher than the rate of vacancies in 97.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Huma neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
+One of the unique characteristics of the Huma neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.
 Also of note, 75.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Our research shows that more people carpool to work here in the Huma (25.4%) than in 97.3% of the neighborhoods in America.